understanding-astro/understanding-astro-book/ch3.md

 #### The pros of partial hydration

-- The same benefits of server-side rendering with client-side (re)hydration.
+- The same benefits of server-side rendering with client-side hydration.
 - Faster time to interactivity as the entire application isn’t hydrated.

 #### The cons of partial hydration